gitter-badger/json-binders/README.md

 ### `Map[String, Something]`

-`Map[String, Something]` is a special case and serialized as a JSON object.
-The `Something` here is any bindable type.
+`Map[String, Something]` is a special case and it is serialized as a JSON object.
+The `Something` here can be any bindable type.

 ## null handling